brunogoliveira-ufpr/JSTargetFuzzer-V2/README.md

 * Instructions to install JSTargetFuzzer
   * In the terminal, run the following commands to clone the repository
   * ```bash
-    git clone git@github.com:brunogoliveira-ufpr/JSTargetFuzzer.git
+    git clone git@github.com:brunogoliveira-ufpr/JSTargetFuzzer-V2.git

 ## Usage
-If everything is working properly, you can run JSTargetFuzzer using command-line:
+If everything is working correctly, you can run JSTargetFuzzer using command-line:
 * ```bash
    swift-run FuzzilliCli --help